Have you ever considered becoming a life coach? Many people don’t even know what a life coach is, or what they do.

 - Approved Coach Specific Training Hours (ACSTH): must be at least 60 hours long in order to receive a credential

-- Continuing Coach Education – this is offered to existing coaches who want to renew credential (required every three years)
+- Continuing Coach Education: offered to existing coaches who want to renew credential (required every three years)

 The CCE notes that its certification demonstrates to the public that a life coach has met training and education requirements, passed an examination, gained the necessary experience, has professional peer references, is accountable to an enforceable ethics code, and is committed to continuing education.
 The CCE requires Board Certified Coaches to complete 70 continuing education hours every five years.